kevgo/run-that-app/README.md

 #### Access the installed executables

 This example calls `go vet` with `alphavet` as a custom vet tool.
-But only if `alphavet` is available for the current platform.
+If `alphavet` is unavailable for the current platform, run-that-app would do nothing.

 ```bash
 rta --available alphavet && go vet "-vettool=$(rta --which alphavet)" ./...